mroth/phoenix-showdown/README.md

 that can/should be disabled in Rails that is there by default for "free" if you wanted this to be a closer comparison.
 Pull requests welcome if you care!

+## Updates!
+Round two of benchmarks (January 2015)

+Phoenix has evolved quite a bit since the first version of this post!
+It's taken on a lot of great functionality, moving it perhaps closer to being a Rails alternative than Sinatra.
+This somewhat obviates the point of these benchmarks (which were to compare to more minimal Sinatra like frameworks), but let's update them anyhow, and see if Phoenix can maintain its excellent performance characteristics while taking on more

+Additionally, I received PRs to add two new additional frameworks to the mix.
+Gin is another Sinatra-like for Go focused on performance.
+The Play Framework is a JVM platform that seems a bit more similar to Rails to me, but with the expanded functionality Phoenix has taken on, is probably a good comparison.

+And finally, since Phoenix has evolved and taken on so much functionality, José Valim contributed an example of using Plug for an ultra minimal Elixir based solution.

 ## Benchmarking
 Machine: iMac Intel Core i7 (3.4 GHz 4 Cores) 12 GB RAM